mattermost/docs/source/developer/oauth2-applications.rst

 OAuth 2.0 Applications
 ===============

 OAuth 2.0 is a protocol that allows Mattermost to authorize API requests from external applications.
-The authorization lets
+The authorization allows

  - users with an account on a Mattermost server to sign in to third-party applications.
 You can find a `sample OAuth2 Client Application for Mattermost here <https://github.com/enahum/mattermost-oauth2-client-sample>`_ to test the functionality.